Stewardship

 How is Stewardship different from Membership?

-Giving to His Church is a way to thank God for His grace and generosity.
-The question is not, “What are the dues?” but “How can I thank God for my many blessings?”
+Stewardship is not about paying dues—it is about offering thanks to God for His grace and generosity.
+The question we ask is not, “What do I owe?” but rather, “How can I thank God for the many blessings He has given me?”

 How old do I need to be to complete a stewardship form?

-• Each person 18 years and older should complete and return a stewardship form (including a joint form with his or her spouse) for the current or ensuing parish fiscal year (January 1 through December 31).
+We invite every parishioner age 18 and older to complete a stewardship form for the current or upcoming parish year (January 1 through December 31).
+Married couples may submit a joint form if they wish.

 How do I become a Parishioner and “a member in good standing”?